 Focus on getting potential customers on board...

 Soon after you begin with outreaching, people start meeting you.
-In this phase, the aim is not to sell your product for the highest price possible.
+In this phase, the aim is not to sell your product at the highest price possible.
 Instead, focus on improving your sales skills and understanding your customers.

 Practice makes perfect; with every single closed deal, you understand your customers better.
 Soon, you’ll see that closing deals will get easier and easier, and after several successful deals, you will gain confidence in sales.
-And that’s the time to start testing and finding the optimum pricing.
+And that’s the time to start testing and finding the optimal pricing.

 However, at the same time, be sure not to undervalue your product and never offer a proof of concept, or the product per se, free of charge as you will never reach solid engagement from the other side.

 Concentrate on turning meetings into opportunities based on a strong customer commitment, without being overly optimistic: address and handle objections but see your sales pragmatically.

 Your product won’t fit everybody so disqualify opportunities where the must-have criteria for a successful sale are not fulfilled.